Northumberland Players offers workshops in theatre performance and theatre production. They are co-ordinated by Valerie Russell.

 How to be Hilarious / Sketches and Scenes / Foundations for Funny

-Melody Johnson, (actor/ writer of Miss Caledonia and teacher at the Humber School of Comedy and The Second City) will conduct a four-hour intensive workshop focusing on the fundamentals of improvisation, (saying “yes!”, being present, listening, embracing failure by risk taking, ensemble play), while also inviting participants to bring in a memorized comedic monologue (no more than two minutes) for exploration and direction.
+Facilitator Melody Johnson, (actor/ writer of Miss Caledonia and teacher at the Humber School of Comedy and The Second City) led a four-hour intensive workshop focusing on the fundamentals of improvisation, (saying “yes!”, being present, listening, embracing failure by risk taking, ensemble play), while also inviting participants to bring in a memorized comedic monologue (no more than two minutes) for exploration and direction.

 You can access information about Melody Johnson and promotional materials for her show, see Melody A. Johnson.

 (or “what those mysterious folks in black are really up to…”)

 October 12, 2016

 Facilitators David Hoare and Tim Russell guided particpants through basic and advanced lighting theory and techniques in a fun and intensive 3-hour practical seminar at the Firehall Theatre in Cobourg,After completing the seminar, participants were invited to join the lighting team for one or more shows during our season as a co-designer, technician or assistant.

 “Can They Hear Me?
 Do They Get It?”

 A workshop focusing on Projection, Diction and Resonance.

 This workshop was designed specifically for performers at the Best Western and Firehall Theatres where amplification is minimal and where acoustics are not optimal.

 It was open to all performers in Northumberland Players.